tanyxp/tanyxp.github.io/_posts/2016-07-14-pokemon-go.markdown

 <p>
 Just today, I took a walk around my town, which I've lived in for over twenty years, and I was amazed at what my little town had to offer.
-Every town has something amazing to offer, if you take the time to look.
 Today I went on what I call "Pok&#233;Walkies" in an effort to become one of many Pok&#233;mon Masters.
 I knew that the Pok&#233;Stops and Pok&#233;mon spawn more frequently in populated areas, so I set course for Downtown.
 I could have driven the short mile and saved myself some time,